Parametrically-controlled microwave-photonic interface for the fluxonium: Outlook

 \section{Outlook}

 We have demonstrated parametric conversion between a fluxonium qubit excitation and a flying photon by successfully driving the $|e0\rangle\leftrightarrow|g1\rangle$ transition.
 Utilizing this transition, we have initialized the fluxonium qubit in the ground state with measured probability $>95\%$ and predict a reset threshold in the same system of $>99\%$ with a longer reset pulse.
 By using a resonator with a higher decay rate, our simulations indicate that the fluxonium could be reset with fidelity $\sim99.8\%$ in 500~ns.
-We have also demonstrated coherent release and temporal shaping of a flying photon detected using heterodyne measurement.
+We have also demonstrated coherent release and temporal shaping of a flying photon detected using heterodyne measurement with total efficiency of $\sim79\%$.
+An improved conversion efficiency of $\sim99\%$ can be straightforwardedly obtained by increasing the resonator decay rate.
 By introducing a microwave-photonic interface for the fluxonium qubit, we have paved the way for remotely entangling fluxonium qubits via a microwave-photonic link.